smbirnbaum/hlt-portfolio/_pages/cv.md

 Education
 ======
-* Master of Science in Human Language Technology, The University of Arizona (2025)
+* Master of Science in Human Language Technology, The University of Arizona (expected graduation: Spring 2025)
-  * GPA: 3.0 (3.5 without mitigating circumstances)
 * Bachelor of Science in Technical Communication, Arizona State University (2021)
-  * GPA: 3.7 – Graduated Summa Cum Laude

 Experience
 ======